The Best Stable Design Features

 Tack Room

 Designing a separate tack room provides a practical area to store your equipment.
-As horse owners, we know just how much tack, rugs, bandages, saddle cloths and ‘stuff’ that you accumulate and having an organised tack room makes life much easier.
+As horse owners, we know just how much tack, rugs, bandages, saddle cloths and other equipment you accumulate.
+Having an organised tack room makes life much easier.

 Hay Store

-Including a dedicated hay store in your stable design ensures that you have a dry storage area for your hay, forage and straw or shavings bales.
-Moreover, having it conveniently next door helps speed up the daily chores of mucking out!
+Including a dedicated hay store in your stable design gives you a dry area for your hay, forage and bales of straw or shavings.
+Having it conveniently located nearby (while taking fire safety into account) also speeds up daily tasks such as feeding and mucking out.

-More importantly, washing your horses after a strenuous run or hot-weather ride will help lower their body temperature and prevent heatstroke, especially in the summer.
-A wash bay is also a great place to situate a solarium or heat lamps that can both help to dry your horse after washing as well as warm up muscles before exercise.
+A wash bay is also a great place to position a solarium or heat lamps.
+These can help dry your horse after washing and warm up their muscles before exercise.

 Talk Grilles